Emmiwinks/waakaka/features_and_modes.md

     6. Send this new calibration factor back through MQTT (retained)
     7. Call set_scale() with calibration factor

-In general, we should have a piecewise linear function or so, so possibly measure multiple weights instead of only one to get a calibration over multiple orders of magnitude.
+(In general, we should have a piecewise linear function or so, so possibly measure multiple weights instead of only one to get a calibration over multiple orders of magnitude.) --> later, for now one-point measurement

 ### Calibration factor fine-tuning
 - when a + is sent via a specific topic of MQTT, increase the calibration factor by 10